 VII.
 MAPS - The Farmland Preservation Office will provide the following maps as part of this application:

-Location map - A United States Geographical Survey topographical Map showing the location and approximate boundaries of the farmland tract.
+Location map - A United States Geographical Survey Topographical Map showing the location and approximate boundaries of the farmland tract.

 Tax map - Tax map(s) of the farmland tract with map reference and tax parcel numbers clearly indicated.